mohyehia/learning-notes/aws/aws-cloud-practitioner.md

   - If GuardDuty detects any threats, you can review detailed findings about them from the AWS Management Console.
   - Findings include recommended steps for remediation.
   - You can also configure AWS Lambda functions to take remediation steps automatically in response to GuardDuty’s security findings.
+- **Amazon Macie**
+  - Amazon Macie is a security service that uses machine learning to automatically discover, classify, and protect sensitive data stored in AWS.

 ## Monitoring and Analytics
 - **Amazon CloudWatch**